Summit DD’s glossary of commonly used terms and acronyms:

-Adult Day Supports: These are non-vocational day services and typically consist of assessing interests, supports and services provided at a centers (through Summit DD or another private provider).
+Adult Day Supports: These are non-vocational day services and typically consist of assessing interests, supports and services provided at centers in the community.
 Supporting and supervising individuals in the area of personal care include attending to their personal hygiene, eating assistance, communication, mobility and restroom assistance which will ensure an individual’s ability to experience and participate in community life.

 Adult Services: This typically refers to the array of services available to a person after they graduate from school, whether that is at age 18 or22.
 (The school is required to provide a public education through age 22.)

 Agency Provider: This term refers to an organization that provides services to persons with developmental disabilities.
 The provider of record is the agency and the direct service can be provided by any member of their organization.

 COEDI: Children’s Ohio Eligibility Determination Instrument – this is a state mandated tool used by the State of Ohio to determine eligibility though age 15.
 (Completion of this tool is just a part of the eligibility process.)

 Day Array: This refers to any activity that a person participates in after graduation from their school program.
 There are many day array providers in Summit County.
 (See provider search tool for available providers.)

 DODD: Acronym used for the Ohio Department of Developmental Disabilities.

 Eligibility: This refers to the process used to determine whether or not someone is eligible for services through Summit DD.
 A person must be eligible to receive services and coordination through Summit DD.